 by Tracy Johnson

 The point is that you may have never heard of Corden if it weren’t for this signature feature.
 It’s a mini-brand that’s taken on a life of its own.
 It’s become so popular that Apple bought it and has released it as a series on iTunes.
 And now that there have been billions of views, I think we can declare it a success.

 We’ve seen dozens of research projects where listeners get excited when asked about a popular feature.
 In dial tests, the audience responds immediately when it comes on.
 They recognize it, look forward to it and often react positively even before the content begins.

 See the response in this dial-test chart for a feature called What Are You Doing At The Courthouse?
 The green line represents those listeners familiar with the show.
-The wavy white line is the total audience and the blue line is the station’s cume, but not show’s fans.
-The solid white line indicates the average score of all songs in this research project.
+The wavy white line is the total audience and the blue line is the station’s cume, but not fans.
+The solid white line indicates the average score of all content in this research project.

 Dial research results provided by Strategic Solutions Research.